tensorlayer/TensorLayer/docs/user/development.rst

 Development
 ===========

-The TuneLayer project was started by Hao Dong, Imperial College London in Jun 2016.
+The TensorLayer project was started by Hao Dong, Imperial College London in Jun 2016.
 It is developed by a core team (in alphabetical order:
 `Akara Supratak <https://akaraspt.github.io>`_,
 `Hao Dong <https://zsdonghao.github.io>`_,